-Click here to download instructions.
+Click here to download instructions: The Elephant Game.

 The goal: To get everyone in the group successfully through a maze with various physical obstacles or challenges.
 Most of the participants are the “elephants” who are blindfolded but can touch and talk with each other.
 One of the participants is the “eyes” who can see but cannot touch any of the other participants and cannot communicate in any known language.

 Stage One, after organizing themselves and planning their communication methods, the group goes through the maze.
 Then before Stage Two when there will be additional challenges, the group refines their organization and communication.
 Stage Two requires going through a more complex maze, this time with the facilitators actively trying to confuse, mislead and thwart the participants (though ultimately supporting their success!).

 Preparations: I save all the airline eye shades from international flights (recycling!).
 Bandanas can also be used.
 Tables, chairs, black/white boards can be used to construct the maze.